marjicaws/about-marjica/README.md

-- 👋 Hi, I’m @santamargarita1
+- 👋 Hi, I’m @marjicaws
 - 👀 I’m interested in ...
 Many things!
 Music, Snowboarding, Cooking, Drinking, Horror Movies, Dancing,
 - 🌱 I’m currently learning ...
 Javascript, React, and whatever else is included in my bootcamp!
 - 💞️ I’m looking to collaborate on ...
 Projects concerning game building and websites but I'm open to anything.